getsentry/sentry-dotnet/README.md

 Of those, we've tested (we run our unit/integration tests) against:

-* .NET Framework 4.7.2 on Windows
+* .NET Framework 4.8 on Windows
-* Mono 5.12 macOS and Linux (Travis-CI)
+* Mono 6.6 macOS and Linux (Travis-CI)
 * .NET Core 2.1 Windows, macOS and Linux
+* .NET Core 3.1 Windows, macOS and Linux

 ### Sentry Protocol